rasmus0201/planningpoker/README.md

 - Authentication: Sign Up, Sign In, Forgot Password
 - User can host a game
 - User can join games as a player or spectator (host can even join his own games)
-- Fun lobby token to move on screen
 - QR-code to scan join URL
 - Host can start and finish game.
 Host can also force reveal cards or continue to the next round.
 - Player can choose between Poker Cards.